LeaTex/2019s1-juego-integrador-brenrodriguez_isaiaslafon_leatex-1/gameDocument.md

 	-Belt transporter.
 		Move Bobby in direction to the next tile at the end of the belt.
 		Change direction checking switch position.
-		Can have 1 or two states at the begining and change direction.
+		Can have 1 or two states at the beginning and change direction.
 		Is linked to switches.

 	-Rotational runway.
-		Exist in L or Sstraigh shape.
+		Exist in L or Straight shape.
 		Rotate every time something pass through.

 	-Walkable Tile superclass.
-		Can be walkable and have a constant image or Can have a grabable item and change image and properties after player collition (hole after carrot removed).
+		Can be walkable and have a constant image or Can have a grabbable item and change image and properties after player collision (hole after carrot removed).

 #Special Objects:
 	-spawn point